edmochan/thrive-mentorship/students/index.md

 ## 1\.
 Purpose of the Mentorship Experience

-Welcome to the Carlow-Google Mentorship Program!
+Welcome to the Carlow Industry Mentorship Program!
 This experience is designed to help you bridge your academic journey at Carlow with opportunities in industry, while supporting your growth as a whole person.

 Mentorship has so many benefits for students, including: